 The tapeworm treatment administered here must: be approved for use in the country it’s being given in and contain praziquantel or an equivalent proven to be effective against the Echinococcus multilocularis tapeworm.

 The rabies titre test is also known as the rabies antibody test, rabies neutralising antibody titre (RNAT) test or rabies blood test, as it measures the amount of antibodies produced in the blood of your dog to rabies.
 It is basically a blood test that confirms the effectiveness of the rabies vaccine in your dog.

-In most countries in Europe, you won’t need this, all you will need is the record that your dog has had a rabies vaccination, and you will be good to go.
+If you’re travelling to an EU country, you won’t need this, all you will need is the record that your dog has had a current rabies vaccination, and you will be good to go.

-There are some countries however in Europe where there is a higher chance of catching rabies, so you need to have the rabies titre test too.
+There are some countries however in Europe where there are different rules and there is a higher chance of catching rabies, so you need to have the rabies titer test too.

-These countries are generally countries that are in Europe but are not in the EU, and you need to titre test to get back into the EU from these countries.
+These countries are generally countries that are in Europe but are non EU countries, and you need the titre test to get back into an EU country from these countries.